jhallen/joe-editor/docs/man.md

 ## Prompts

-If you hit __TAB__ at any file name prompt, joe will attempt to complete the name you entered as much as possible.
-If it couldn't complete the entire name, because there are more than one possible completions, joe beeps.
-If you hit __TAB__ again, joe list the completions.
+If you hit __TAB__ at any file name prompt, JOE will attempt to complete the name you entered as much as possible.
+If it couldn't complete the entire name, because there are more than one possible completions, JOE beeps.
+If you hit __TAB__ again, JOE lists the completions.
 You can use the arrow keys to move around this directory menu and press RETURN or SPACE to select an item.
 If you press the first letter of one of the directory entries, it will be selected, or if more than one entry has the same first